-No events are currently posted for this monument, but there's always something to see at the New Mexico State Monuments.
+No events are currently posted for this Historic Site, but there's always something to see at the New Mexico Historic Sites.
 Contact Us for specifics about upcoming events.

 $3.
 Sunday admission for New Mexico residents with ID is free.
 Wednesday admission is free to New Mexico Seniors with ID.
 Children 16 and under are always admitted free.

 Another fascinating trip through time is Bosque Redondo Memorial near Fort Sumner, southeast of Santa Rosa.